Here’s what the science says so far: there is very possibly something wrong with sitting. Or maybe not.

 But scientists are relatively satisfied with their methods for measuring the effect of physical activity on disease, like frequency of activity, intensity and things like “hours spent” performing specific exercises.

-These methods are even used for to assess how exercise impacts the gut microbiome.
+These methods are even used to assess how exercise impacts the gut microbiome.
 Incidentally, that too responds positively to exercise and negatively to lounging.

 So, as a general rule, the best predictor of health outcomes in the field of sedentary behaviour is actually physical activity.
 Low physical activity (but not necessarily the act of sitting) increases the risk of several chronic conditions that are preventable and associated with premature death: